escalant3/ember-data-tastypie-adapter/README.md

         always_return_data = True
     ```

-2. obviously, the permissions must be configured in the server to allow GET, POST, PUT and DELETE methods to provide fully access to CRUD operations.
-Usually, django-tastypie will require an Authorization meta option to allow writing
+2. Tastypie comes setup by default to only allow GET operations.
+To allow write access (POST, PUT, Delete) to your api django-tastypie will require an Authorization meta option.
+For more detailed information see the tastypie documentation on [Authorization](https://django-tastypie.readthedocs.org/en/latest/authorization.html).
+An insecure configuration is shown below:

     ```python
     class Meta: